How will the University inform me if there is an emergency on campus?

 The University would alert the campus when the University administration believes there is a substantial risk to campus safety affecting the entire campus community.

 If an emergency happened on campus, would the University close the campus?

 If a substantial threat to campus safety affecting the entire community exists, the President or his designee have the authority to restrict access to campus.

 How do I report suspicious activity or a suspicious person?

 If I see a crime in progress, what do I do?

 Whom should I call first if a fire or other emergency occurs on campus?

 The first point of contact for on-campus emergencies is University Police, which can send police, firefighters and emergency medical help.
 University Police needs to know about any emergency on campus to coordinate the response.
+Call 911 from a campus phone or call 336.758.5911 from a mobile phone to reach University Police.
 And remember, calling 911 on a mobile phone while on campus will connect you with dispatchers for the city of Winston-Salem.
 Ask to be transferred to Wake Forest University Police.